Kang Sang-jae

 Kang Sang-jae (born 31 December 1994) is a South Korean professional basketball player.
-He began his career with the Korean Basketball League side Incheon Electroland Elephants and is now playing for Wonju DB Promy.
+He began his career with the Korean Basketball League side Incheon Electroland Elephants and is now playing for Wonju DB Promy. and the South Korea national team.

 Early years

 A native of Daegu, Kang had been taller than most of his peers as a child and was thus drawn to basketball.
 He moved to Seoul for high school and attended Hongik University High School.
 With attention focused on Seoul's traditional powerhouses Yongsan and Kyungbock High Schools, he mostly flew under the radar until the fall 2012 championships, during which he led his high school to win the South Division title and was named tournament MVP.